iakev/alx-backend-python/0x00-python_variable_annotations/README.md

 For additional learning and reference, explore these resources:

-- [Python 3 Typing Documentation](## Resources

-For additional learning and reference, explore these resources:

 - [Python 3 Typing Documentation](https://docs.python.org/3/library/typing.html): Official Python documentation on typing and type hinting.

 - [MyPy Cheat Sheet](https://mypy.readthedocs.io/en/latest/cheat_sheet_py3.html): A handy cheat sheet for using MyPy, a popular static type checker for Python.